AntonHedlundFG/GraduationProject/Docs/Report/Johan/Report_Johan.md

 Besides being an excellent mentor in that course, he also had significant experience working with Unreal Engine.
 We felt that his experience with Unreal Engine, and general game development would prove valuable for us.

 ## Goal Achievement
-I am happy to report that all of the broader team goals were achieved for the project, as well as all of my individual ones.
-A few things from the original plan chaned along the way, with some features being left quite barebone, with some new ones taking their place instead.
+I am happy to report that all the broader team goals were achieved for the project, as well as all my individual ones.
+A few things from the original plan changed along the way, with some features being left quite barebone, with some new ones taking their place instead.

 ### Team Goals Achieved
-Overall, the teams goals we mostly fulfilled.
-We managed base implementations for eveything we set out to do.
-Some aspect of the plans weren't fully realized though, while some other features which did recieve more development time, instead ended up more advanced and feature rich than we had planned.
+Overall, the teams’ goals we mostly fulfilled.
+We managed base implementations for everything we set out to do.
+Some aspects of the plans weren't fully realized though, while some other features which did receive more development time, instead ended up more advanced and feature rich than we had planned.

 - **Procedural Generation:** Only the basics were implemented, and it could have been more interesting if we had spend more development time expanding upon the item rolling and dungeon creation.

 - **Seeded Random:** The system is functional and in use.
-But since we are not exposing the user to it in any way yet, it is like it wasnt even there.
+But since we are not exposing the user to the seed in any way yet, it is like it wasn't even there.

 - **Unit Functionality:** Fully realized as planned. both the player and the AI have the same control over the units, using the same functions to interact with them in the end.

 - **Item-Based Abilities:** All of the units' abilities come from the items as planned, as well as some of the stats.
 Units do have some inherent stats at in the 1.0 build though, but this would be easily changed if prioritized.

-- **Networking Support:** Fully implemented with consistent gameplay whather there is one or four playes.
+- **Networking Support:** Fully implemented with consistent gameplay whether there is one or four players.

-- **Server Authority and MVC:** The server controls everything in the game, with all the clients requesting actions from the server and handling theit own visuals through the Visualization system.
+- **Server Authority and MVC:** The server controls everything in the game, with all the clients requesting actions from the server and handling their own visuals through the Visualization system.

 ### Individual Goals Achieved
 Although I had to spend a substantial amount of time searching for an internship, which impacted my ability to achieve all my goals, I was fortunate to realize most of them.

 - **Unreal Engine Proficiency:** I now feel so much more comfortable using the Engine than I was going in to the project.
 Previously, I had mainly worked with and kept to the C++ and had limited interaction with the editor.
-Without designers and artists on this project, I have spent more time with the engine and it has made me much more proficient and confident using it.
+Without designers and artists on this project, I have spent more time with the engine, and it has made me much more proficient and confident using it.

 - **Team Collaboration:** Collaboration within the team has been great.
 I also feel more confident working in a code base where I haven't had a hand in every part of it, and don't know the in and out of everything.

 - **Networking:** The networking aspect of the project has both been fun and very challenging.
 The networking has been the cause of most major issues during the project, but we managed to work though most of them in the end.

 - **Game AI Development:** I personally took sole responsibility for developing the AI for the game.
-I succeded in creating a solid base system and some basic behaviours for it.
+I succeeded in creating a solid base system and some basic behaviours for it.
 I am happy with how it turned out, while at the same time wishing that I had more time to work on the system and extending it with more advanced behaviours.

 - **C++ and Angelscript Proficiency:** My grasp of C++ and it's quirks, has grown significantly through this project.
 Focusing on, and spending time working with parts of C++ I didn't fully grasp before, has made me a much better programmer.
 Additionally, I really appreciate how I managed to use Angelscript for high-level AI behaviours, unit actions and their visualizations.